laitdsgn/laitdsgn/README.md

-My programming skill are ⬇️ but we 🆙🔥
+My programming skills are ⬇️ but we 🆙🔥